Bridget Namiotka: Life and career

 Bridget Namiotka, the daughter of Steve and Maureen Namiotka, was born in West Chester, Pennsylvania.
 She began learning to skate in 1997.
 She skated two seasons with Daniel Haskins, competing in juvenile and novice pairs, and then teamed up with Alex Merritt, with whom she placed fifth in novice pairs at the 2003 U.S. Championships.

 Namiotka and John Coughlin began their partnership in late 2004.
 They made their international debut in September 2005, placing fourth at a 2005–06 ISU Junior Grand Prix (JGP) event in Montreal, Canada.
 The following month, the pair won gold at their second JGP assignment, in Zagreb, Croatia.
 This earned them qualification to the JGP Final, where they placed fifth.
 After taking silver in junior pairs at the 2006 U.S. Championships, they were named in the U.S. team to the 2006 World Junior Championships.
 Ranked sixth in the short and second in the free skate, they finished fourth overall in Ljubljana, Slovenia.

 During the 2006–07 ISU Junior Grand Prix season, Namiotka/Coughlin won silver in Norway and bronze in the Czech Republic.
 They qualified to their second JGP Final, where they finished sixth.
 Appearing in the senior ranks, the pair placed ninth at the 2007 U.S. Championships.
 They were fourth at the 2007 World Junior Championships in Oberstdorf, Germany, which would be their final competition together.
 They announced the end of their partnership on July 3, 2007.

 Namiotka competed while managing pancreatitis.
+In 2019, she accused Coughlin of sexually abusing her for two years.
 After her death in July 2022, her parents stated: "Bridget succumbed to her long struggles with addiction after several very difficult years of dealing with the trauma of sexual abuse."